 These criteria, as well as those for retention in a program, are found in the Education Department Guide for Students.

 Admission to Student Teaching

-In order to student teach, a student must be admitted by action of the Teacher Education Committee.
-To be formally admitted to Student Teaching, students fulfill the following qualifications.
+In order to student teach, a student must be admitted by action of the Education Department faculty.
+To be formally admitted to Student Teaching, students fulfill the following qualifications: